craftcms/docs/docs/4.x/extend/updating-plugins.md

 # Updating Plugins for Craft 4

-Updating custom plugins and modules for Craft 4 should be much more straightforward than the Craft 2 to 3 platform transition.

 While [the changelog](https://github.com/craftcms/cms/blob/4.0/CHANGELOG.md) is the most comprehensive list of changes, this guide provides high-level overview and organizes changes by category.

 ::: tip